airbytehq/glossary/content/term/data swamp.md

 ---
-title: "What is a Data Swamp"
+title: "What is a Data Swamp?"
 tags:
 - data engineering
 ---